saiakarsh193/PyCube-Solver/README.md

 ### Description
 Python program that solves the Rubik's cube using CFOP method.
 Its currently under development.
+Right now, the program can realign the cube and solve the base white cross pretty efficiently.

-You can currently create a cube object and move it using formulas.The code for cube manipulation can be found in `cube.py`.
+You can create a cube object and move it using formulas.The code for cube manipulation can be found in `cube.py`.
 The parsing and validation for formulas is done and can be found in `helper.py`.

-You can create a cube object and move it by doing,
+You can create a cube object and move it by using the following code

 ```python
 from cube import Cube